 Dr. Villalobos is serving as President of the Society for Veterinary Medical Ethics (SVME) for 2010-2011.
 She will raise discussions about the ethical obligation that veterinarians have to communicate compassionately yet frankly with clients regarding options for pets with cancer and other terminal diseases.
 She believes that attending doctors are obligated to offer palliative and end of life Pawspice care options for terminal pets in addition to the standard options offered for either top cabin treatment, no treatment or euthanasia.
 She believes that pet owners have the right to be informed that palliative or Pawspice care is a viable option over no treatment or euthanasia especially when the family cannot afford the cost of top cabin treatments for their pet.
 Veterinarians, veterinary nurses, staff and professionals from allied fields who care for animals and their families and concerned pet owners who would like to provide their input are invited to join the SVME at www.svme.org.

 Roni Miyashiro joined Dr. Alice Villalobos in 1994.
 Beginning her career in veterinary medicine as a receptionist, she is now the Office Manager for both PAWSPICE and Animal Oncology Consultation Service.
-Roni’s work experience for the past 21 years has given her the skills and professionalism to confidently reach out and assist our clients during an emotional and difficult time.
+Roni’s work experience has given her the skills and professionalism to confidently reach out and assist our clients during an emotional and difficult time.
 Roni says, “PAWSPICE offers the Human-Animal Bond care that our clients are looking for.
 We provide for their best friends quality of life and comfort.
-I am thankful to be working for wonderful doctors and a great clinic."
+I am thankful to be working for a wonderful doctor and excellent staff.'

 Jamie NguyenRegistered Veterinary Technician